zoho/projects-dotnet-wrappers/README.md

 	}

-The newProject is the Project object which having the details of the newly created project by the projectsApi instance.
+<Note:> The newProject is the actual Project object here.
+It carries all the details of the newly created project from the projectsApi instance.

-### To Get the details of specified project
+####Get Project details:

-If you want to get a particular project, you need to call `Get()` method by passing the project id as a parameter and it returns the Project object which contains the details of specified project id.
+In order to get the details of a particular project, you need to call the get() method by passing a projectId as parameter.

-The following peice of code desribes the how to call `Get()` method
+It returns the Project object, which contains details of the specific project.
+See the sample code below:

 	try
 	{
 		var project = projectsApi.Get(projectId);
 	}

-### Catch the exception
+####Catch Exceptions:

-When calling Zoho Projects API wrappers if there is any error then the respective class throws the ProjectsException.
+If there is any error encountered while calling the .Net wrappers of Zoho Projects API, the respective class will throw the ProjectsException.
+Use the below mentioned code to catch the ProjectsException:
-The ProjectsException is caught by the following way

 	catch(Exception e)
 	{
 		Console.WriteLine(e.Message);
         }

-See [Here](../../tree/master/test) for more examples.
+For a full set of examples, click [here](../../tree/master/test).